FuelLabs/fuel-specs/src/fuel-vm/instruction-set.md

 - The value of `$rB` results in an out of bounds access for variable-length fields
 - The input or output type does not match (`OutputChange` and `OutputVariable` count as `OutputCoin`)
 - The requested policy type is not set for this transaction.

+For fixed-length fields, the value of `$rB` is ignored.